-The Klondike tent from Wenzel is one of our larger recommendations in the Best Waterproof Tent category and is ideally designed for families who wish to experience a caravan-style experience with more comfort and space.
-The screened porch is almost the same size as the physical sleeping area, so there is plenty of room to safely store all your gear or to put a couple of extra beds for that outdoors indoors sleeping experience that kids love so much.
-The overall capacity holds 8 people assuming that 3 of them are happy to sleep in that mesh screed porch area.
-Overall it delivers 90 square feet of space so feels roomy plus there are 6.5 feet of headroom thanks to the classic cabin design of this Klondike tent.
-Of course, that means this is also one of heavier tents, so not the most portable and at 25 lbs and definitely not one that you will be fitting into a day backpack but it does come with its own carry bag for easy transportation.
+The Klondike tent from Wenzel is one of our larger options in the most waterproof tents category for large groups of family or friends.
+The mesh screened porch is almost the same size as the physical sleeping area, so there is plenty of room to store all your gear safely.
+Or, put a couple of extra beds for that outdoors indoors sleeping experience that kids love so much.
+Overall this tent features 90 square feet of space, plus 6.5 feet of headroom thanks to the cabin design of the Klondike tent.
+This is also one of the heavier tents on our list, at 25 lbs, and not one that you could fit into a backpack, but it does come with its own carry bag for transportation.

-Great option for camping with family and kids due to spacious size
+An excellent option for camping with family and kids due to its spacious size

-A large front awning provides camping porch, storage shelter or additional sleeping space
+A sizeable front awning provides a porch, storage shelter, or additional sleeping space

 Plenty of ventilation with mesh roof vent and zippered windows

 Three season tent with up to 8 person capacity